×

 "Expat homes and apartments in Colombia are typically modern, spacious and feature sleek contemporary designs.
 Most apartments come with amenities such as air-conditioning, fast Wi-Fi, washing machines and well-equipped kitchens.
 Common features include balconies, terraces or outdoor areas, allowing for those living in these apartments to get a taste of outdoor living.
 As cities become more cosmopolitan, developers have created several family-friendly buildings to cater to the demands of expat families, with large communal areas and modern security measures," said one expat in Colombia.

 "Anything you want.
 You can start at $40K to $300k.
-Nice neighborhoods around $70k and very luxurious country homes with swimming pools , air, cable, 5000', barbeque areas, security, etc. They are like fancy homes in a country club," remarked one expat who made the move to Cartago.
+Nice neighborhoods around $70k and very luxurious country homes with swimming pools , air, cable, 5000', barbeque areas, security, etc. They are like fancy homes in a country club," said one expat who made the move to Cartago.

 What is the average cost of housing in Colombia?